CHEF C'HAT – STEVEN EDWARDS

 Steven Edwards, Etch

-Curry Leaf Cafe's Kanthi Thamma talks to Masterchef 2013 winner Steven Edwards about life, family and his new restaurant: Etch…
+Curry Leaf Cafe talks to Masterchef 2013 winner Steven Edwards about life, family and his new restaurant: Etch…

 12th DECEMBER 2013.
-Along with millions of others across the UK, I’m glued to the sofa watching the final of Masterchef: The Professionals.
-Like many, I’d already mentally declared Adam Handling champion earlier in the week, but had become increasingly impressed by the young chef from Sussex – Steven – whose consistency, delicate touch and calm demeanour was increasingly making him a contender for the title.
-By now I was really rooting for him, and the moment that his name ‘Steven Edwards’ came from Michel Roux Junior’s lips I did a little jump for joy.
-By contrast, Steven’s reaction was little more than a smile.
+Along with millions of others across the UK, we were glued to the sofa watching the final of Masterchef: The Professionals.
+Like many, we'd become increasingly impressed by the young chef from Sussex – Steven – whose consistency, delicate touch and calm demeanour was increasingly making him a contender for the title.
+When the moment finally came and the name ‘Steven Edwards’ came from Michel Roux Junior’s lips, Steven’s reaction was little more than a smile.

 Fast-forward three years, to 2016.
-I’d been hearing rumours for a while that Steven was planning to open a restaurant here in Brighton under his brand ‘Etch’, which had been garnering a loyal following through a series of popups and catering events.
-“Hope I get to shake his hand one day,” I recall thinking to myself.
-In November, the opportunity to do exactly that came via an invitation to his next popup dining event, at Hotel du Vin – just a short stroll down Ship Street from our Brighton Lanes cafe.
+We’d been hearing rumours for a while that Steven was planning to open a restaurant here in Brighton under his brand ‘Etch’, which had been garnering a loyal following through a series of popups and catering events.
+In November of that year, the opportunity to meet him in person came via an invitation to his next popup dining event, at Hotel du Vin – just a short stroll down Ship Street from our Brighton Lanes cafe.

 Rhubarb & Custard